 Activity data

-For the simpler methodology the national annual incineration of hospital waste is required.
+For the simpler methodology the national annual incineration of clinical waste is required.
 In addition, a more reliable estimate can be made if information is available on the typical levels of abatement technology used and on the associated overall abatement efficiency.

-In determining the emissions from the incineration of hospital waste, one of the most difficult tasks for the user is to correctly derive the fraction of waste actually being incinerated from the overall clinical waste being produced in a country.
+In determining the emissions from the incineration of clinical waste, one of the most difficult tasks for the user is to correctly derive the fraction of waste actually being incinerated from the overall clinical waste being produced in a country.

 Tier 2 technology-specific approach